-What differentiates the more successful visionary leaders from the failures (besides moral reasoning) is strategic intelligence, which is why leadership personality matters.
+Strategic intelligence differentiates the more successful visionary leaders from the failures (besides moral reasoning), which is why leadership personality matters.

 Leaders in charge of developing business strategies set priorities based on their personality type and innate drives.
-Selecting leaders through an assessment of personality can help assure the right fit.
+Selecting leaders through an assessment of personality can help ensure the right fit.

 “All people, especially leaders, need a healthy dose of narcissism…it’s the engine that drives leadership.”~ Manfred F.R.
 Kets de Vries